Suzanna-Linn/slua/docs/moving-lists.md

 ## Tables

-We don't have lists, now we have tables.

-There are two types of tables: array tables and dictionary tables.

-array tables are the ones that we use instead of lists.
-We will use them today, in a next class we will study dictionary tables.
+### Array tables

+They are like the LSL lists, but starting with index 1 instead of 0.

 Tables use { and } instead of [ and ]:
-	local myTab1 = {}    -- empty table, like   list myTab1 = [];
+- local myTab1 = {}    -- empty table
+  - like list myTab1 = [];
-	local myTab = { "apples", "bananas", "oranges" }  --  like   list myTab = [ "apples", "bananas", "oranges" ];
+- local myTab = { "apples", "bananas", "oranges" }
+  - like list myTab = [ "apples", "bananas", "oranges" ];

-The operator # returns the length of a dictionary table:
+The operator # returns the length of an array table:
-	local  length = #myTab    -- like   integer length = llGetListLength(myTab2);
+- local  length = #myTab
+  - like integer length = llGetListLength(myTab2);

-This is the same, but longer and slower:
+This also works:
-	local  length = ll.GetListLength(myTab)
+- local length = ll.GetListLength(myTab)

 We can get a value in the table using [ and ] with the index number:
-	local value = myTab[2]

-But, big but!, array tables start with index 1 and LSL lists start with index 0.

-So, this is the same:
-	local value = myTab[2]    -- > bananas
+- local value = myTab[2]    -- > bananas
-	local value = ll.List2String(myTab,1)    -- > bananas
+  - like local value = ll.List2String(myTab,1)    -- > bananas

+The functions ll.List2*** also work, but it's better to access the table in the SLua way.

 There is no operator + for tables.
-To add an element to the end of a table is:
-	myTab[ #myTab + 1 ] = "melons"    -- like:   myTab = myTab + "melons";

-#myTab, the lengh of the table, is 3.
-We add the index 4, because it starts with index 1.

-There are two types of tables:
-	array tables: They are like the LSL lists, but starting with index 1 instead of 0.
-We used them in the practice last week. dictionary tables: They are pairs of key-value, like the linkset data.

-Each type has its own syntax to create and modify, and its own functions.

-Let's start with the array tables.

-To create an empty table:
-	local myTab = {}

-And a table with values:
-	local tabFruits = { "Apple", "Banana", "Cherry", "Orange" }

-It's the same than LSL lists, but using {} instead of [].

-To get the number of elements, the length, of the table, we have the operator #:
-	ll.OwnerSay( "We have " .. tostring(#tabFruits) .. " fruits)

-We can use # instead of ll.GetListLength().

-# also returns the length of a string:
-	myStr = "Hello world"
-	ll.OwnerSay( tostring( #myStr ) )  -- > 11

-But # does NOT work with dictionary tables.

-To get an element from the table we use [ and ] with the index of the element, starting with 1:
-	ll.OwnerSay( tabFruits[2] )  -- > Banana

-It's the same than:
-	ll.OwnerSay( ll.List2String( tabFruits, 1 ) )  -- > Banana

-But will not use the functions ll.List2***, it's better to access the table in the Lua way.

-To modify an element from the table, instead of using ll.ListReplaceList():
-	tabFruits[2] =  "Melon"
-	ll.OwnerSay( tabFruits[2] )  -- > Melon

-We haven't got a + operator for tables in SLua.
-We can NOT do   myList = myList + newElement.

-Now we will study several functions that are in the library table.

-In the same way that the library ll has the LL functions, the library table has the table functions.

-To add an element to the end of an array table, we can get the length of the table and add the next one:
+To add an element to the end of a table we can get the length of the table and add the next one:
-	tabFruits[ #tabFruits + 1 ] = "Pear"
+- myTab[ #myTab + 1 ] = "melons"
+  - like myTab = myTab + "melons";

 Or also with a function in the library table:
-	table.insert( tabFruits, "Pear" )
+- table.insert( tabFruits, "Pear" )

 The function table.insert, unlike ll.ListInsertList, doesn't return a value.
 It modifies the table that we have sent as parameter.
 We don't assign a return value to the table.

 To insert at the start we use the same function but with 3 parameters.
 Now the second parameter is the index before which the element will be inserted.:
-	table.insert( tabFruits, 1, "Lemon" )
+- table.insert( tabFruits, 1, "Lemon" )

 Or anywhere in the table, the index in the second parameter must be between 1 and #table:
-	table.insert( tabFruits, 3, "Lemon" )
+- table.insert( tabFruits, 3, "Lemon" )

 If we use an index out of the range, the value will be inserted with this index, but all the index values in between will not exist.
 It will not be an array table and the functions for array tables and the operator # will not work.

 To remove the last element in an array table:
-	table.remove( tabFruits )
+- table.remove( tabFruits )

 Again, table.remove, unlike llDeleteSubList, modifies the table and doesn't return the table.

 To remove any element in the table we have the same function with a second paramenter, the index of the element:
-	table.remove( tabFruits, 3 )
+- table.remove( tabFruits, 3 )

 To add one table to another, like   tabFruits = tabFruits + tabExoticFruits, we have:
-	table.move( tabExoticFruits, 1, #tabExoticFruits, #tabFruits + 1, tabFruits )
+- table.move( tabExoticFruits, 1, #tabExoticFruits, #tabFruits + 1, tabFruits )

-In this example table.move copies the first table (tabExoticFruits) from the index 1 to the index #tabExoticFruits (from start to end), into the second table (tabFruits) starting at #tabFruits + 1 (at the end).
+In this example table.move() copies the first table (tabExoticFruits) from the index 1 to the index #tabExoticFruits (from start to end), into the second table (tabFruits) starting at #tabFruits + 1 (at the end).

-The parameters are:
+The parameters of table.move() are:
 - table to be copied
 - copy from index (1, from start)
 - copy to index (#table, to the end)
 - index where to insert the copied table (#table + 1, to add after; 0, to add before)
 - table to be copied to

-Again, it doesn't return a table, it modifies the table in the 5th parameter.
+It returns the modified table in the 5th parameter.

 Another example with table.move:
+- local newTab = table.move(myTab, 4, 6, 1, {})
-	local newTab = ll.List2List( myTab, 3, 5 )
+ - like list newTab = llList2List( myTab, 3, 5 )
-is:
-	local newTab = {}
-	table.move(myTab, 4, 6, 1, newTab)

-To make a string with the element of the table, like ll.DumpList2String(), we have:
+To make a string with the elements of the table:
-	myStr = table.concat( tabFruits, ", " )
+- local myStr = table.concat( tabFruits, ", " )
+  - like string myStr = llDumpList2String( tabFruits, ", " )

 Tables in SLua are much more efficient than lists in LSL.
 Tables are a core feature of Lua and they used everywhere for many things.
 Tables are very optimized by the compiler.

-We will stop using the LL functions for lists and we will use the tables in Lua style.
+It's better to stop using the LL functions for lists and we will use the tables in Lua style.

-Now let's look at the dictionary tables, with pairs of keys and values:
+### Dictionary tables

+They are pairs of key-value, like the linkset data.

 To create a dictionary table:
 	tabFruitsQuantity = { Apple = 50, Banana = 30, Cherry = 20, Orange = 15 }